TomerKigel/AgentTown/README.md

 <h2>The goal</h2>

-The goal is to create a central server that can be setup to monitor traffic within the network, collect data, display progress, and simulate an environment that is as close to real life scenarios as possible.
+The goal is to create a central server that can be set up to monitor traffic within the network, collect data, display progress, and simulate an environment that is as close to real-life scenarios as possible.

-Clients simulating a single or a collection of agents operating independantly must be implemented to allow them to run algorithms that can solve DCOPs.
+Clients simulating a single or a collection of agents operating independently must be implemented to allow them to run algorithms that can solve DCOPs.

+<h2></h2> How to</h2>

+To compile and run the project few things are required:
+Download and install Boost library.
+The explanation can be found here: [tutorial](https://www.boost.org/doc/libs/1_82_0/more/getting_started/windows.html) c++20 is used, so the project settings should accommodate it.
+(currently, a mandatory step, in the future it should be optional) Download and dynamically link SFML for graphics.
+Tutorials can be found here: [tutorial](https://www.sfml-dev.org/tutorials/2.5/) version 2.5.1 should be installed via this link: [download](https://www.sfml-dev.org/download/sfml/2.5.1/)

 <h2>Stay in touch</h2>